tetratelabs/zta-demo-2022/k8s/README.md

 ```

 If the deployment fails because of a `cert-manager` webhook issue, just run the command again.
 It takes
-quites some time until cert-manager is fully functional.
+quite some time until cert-manager is fully functional.
 Once the deployment completes you can open a browser to `https://<your app DNS name>`

 ### local mode